-Progress regarding children is however mixed.
-Data from the 2016 District Health Survey (DHS) revealed that 6.1 % of children aged 6-59 months were severely anaemic versus 4.6 % in 2014.
-Positively, over 82% of children with fever were able to seek care.2
+Progress regarding children is promising.
+Data from the 2018 Malaria indicator survey (MIS) revealed that 4% of children aged 6–59 months were severely anaemic in 2018 versus 6% in 2016.
+Furthermore, 87% of children with fever were able to seek care in 2018, an increase from 81% in 2016.

-P. falciparum accounts for 98% of infections while both P. vivax and P. ovale are rare and do not exceed 2 % of malaria cases in the country.6
+Plasmodium falciparum accounts for 98% of infections; both P. vivax and P. ovale are rare and do not exceed 2% of malaria cases in the country.

 - Stable, perennial malaria transmission which exists in 90–95 % of the country